Fear and defiance in Brussels a day after attacks

 Across the city, people laid flowers and candles at memorials.
 During a minute of silence, one man held a copy of a newspaper front page reading "Hang in there!"

-On the unusually quiet Grand Place in the city center, British visitors Darren Smith, 45, and Anne Stocks, 46, said they would carry on with their trip as planned.
+On the unusually quiet Grand Place in the city centre, British visitors Darren Smith, 45, and Anne Stocks, 46, said they would carry on with their trip as planned.

 "We were due to stay until Friday and we'll stay until Friday," Stocks said.
 "You just have to carry on, what happened is really horrible but you can't just stay indoors because you worry it could happen again."